Best floor beds for toddlers: Comfortable, safe, and parent-approved picks

 Cons

 The Habitat House Single Bed Frame is easy to put together, great value for money and a really sturdy design.
 The white-painted design also gives a light, airy feel.
-The low base makes it easier for smaller children to climb in and out of the bed too.
+It's made from solid FSC wood for better sustainability and could also be painted if you were in the mood for some DIY!
+As it's suitable for a single mattress, it will last longer than some of the smaller floor beds for toddlers so offers great value for money.

 Pros